MananSoni42/manansoni42.github.io/_posts/2020-11-29-Visualizing-Numerical-Analysis.md

 ## Intended audience

 - The ideal audience would be **undergraduate students** that have studied/are studying a course on Numerical Analysis.
-- This website is built for people who have *some* basic technical knowledge of the subject but are unable to understand the
+- This website is built for people who have *some* basic technical knowledge of the subject but are unable to understand the core material in an intuitive way
 - It is meant as a **visual guide** to Numerical Analysis

 ## Goals